Necione/Ecor-Economy/README.md

 This bot is still in __beta__ and will be released when all features and bugs are tested and fixed!

-You can currently see the bot in action in the [Shrivel Discord](https://discord.gg/shrivel).

 ## Functions 🍂
 - Advanced economy system based on messages sent per minute.
 A user must send a minimum of 3 messages in 60 seconds to get a random amount of coins (5-15)
 - User wallet tiers.
 Your members can check their balance, pay eachother, and make money through talking!